newstackdevelopment/dw-create-react-redux-router-app/README.md

 This project is not a replacement for `create-react-app`, but rather a thin wrapper around it.
 Apps created using this project are not ejected out of `create-react-app` and can still be upgraded to newer versions of `react-scripts` as needed.
 This project also includes all the same scripts included with `create-react-app` for running a development server and building production versions.

 ##### A full-stack solution
-`create-react-redux-router-app` makes no assumptions about the backend of your app.
+`dw-create-react-redux-router-app` makes no assumptions about the backend of your app.
 This project is opinionated, however, about the packages you should use for state-management and url routing.

 ## What you get?

-`create-react-redux-router-app` not only installs the latest versions of the above-described packages, but also overwrites some of the default template files included with `create-react-app`, specifically:
+`dw-create-react-redux-router-app` not only installs the latest versions of the above-described packages, but also overwrites some of the default template files included with `create-react-app`, specifically:

 - [App.js](https://github.com/chrisjpatty/create-react-redux-router-app/blob/master/templates/App.js) - imports a `connect()` function from `react-redux` and connects `<App />` to the Redux store.
 - [index.js](https://github.com/chrisjpatty/create-react-redux-router-app/blob/master/templates/index.js) - This file wraps the `<App/>` component included with `create-react-app` in the `<Provider/>` component imported from `react-redux`, and the `<BrowserRouter/>` component imported from `react-router-dom`.